mouseless/baked/docs/features/exception-handling.md

 ## Problem Details

-This feature implementation adds `NET` `ProblemDetails` services with a custom `IExceptionHandler` implementation that loops through `Baked.IExceptionHandler` services and uses first matching handler for current exception.
+This feature implementation adds .NET `ProblemDetails` services with a custom `IExceptionHandler` implementation that loops through `Baked.IExceptionHandler` services and uses first matching handler for current exception.
 It also adds a custom middleware that logs exceptions.